SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

 ## Talks and Travel {#talks}
 <!-- - I will be joining the Fault-Tolerant Logical Processing Workshop at YITP in October, 2026. -->
 <!-- - I will be at QEC 2026 in Santa Barbara. -->
-- I gave a tutorial talk on Pauli-Based Computation in QLDPC Codes at MIT.
+- I gave a tutorial talk on Pauli-Based Computation on QLDPC Codes at MIT.
 - I presented our work on [Extractors: Scalable Quantum Computers of the Future](files/QMIT_Poster.pdf) at the [MIT Quantum Initiative Launch Event](https://web.cvent.com/event/3947809f-be65-4020-8457-4276a031fc85/summary), and at [QIP 2026](https://qip2026.lu.lv/) in Riga, Latvia.
 Here are some [photos](/travel#Latvia) of snow-covered Latvia.
 - I presented our work on [Composable Fault-Tolerance](https://arxiv.org/abs/2508.08246) ([Slides](files/Composable_FT_slides.pdf)) at Foxconn Research, the recording is on [YouTube](https://www.youtube.com/watch?v=ZvPMA6UOwmA).
 - I gave a talk on [Challenges in Scalable Quantum Error Correction](files/Challenges_in_Scalable_QEC.pdf) at the Mathematics of Computation and Algorithms Workshop hosted by IBM Cambridge.